milosolutions/milo-qtcreator-wizard/README.md

 Subproject documentation is listed [here](\ref subprojects).

-# Prebuilt installers
+# QtCreator Wizard

-You can find prebuilt installers of Milo Code Database on our [Seafile](https://seafile.milosolutions.com/d/2c50614e1e/).
+You can find prebuilt installers of Milo QtCreator Wizard on our [Seafile](https://seafile.milosolutions.com/d/2c50614e1e/).

-The installer is the quickest way to create a new project: with all necessary boilerplate code in place.
-The .pro file, doxygen, logger, build helpers, CI scripts, config classes... everything you choose to install (the process is customizable) will be extracted to a single place - all that is left for you is to open it up in Qt Creator and start coding the interesting bits!
+The wizard is the quickest way to create a new project: with all necessary boilerplate code in place.
+The .pro file, doxygen, logger, build helpers, CI scripts, config classes... everything you choose to include (the process is customizable) will be extracted to a single place - all that is left for you is start coding the interesting bits!

 # Using MCDB

 Milo Code DB can be used in 2 main ways:

-1. Use the MCDB installer to set up a new project.
+1. Use the Milo QtCreator Wizard to set up a new project.
 Add any modules you will need.
 2. Use MCDB modules in an existing project: either by copying the code or adding them as git submodules.